-- audio or video recordings of the proceedings at any stage of the grievance procedure are prohibited, unless agreed by all affected parties as a reasonable adjustment that takes account of an employee's medical condition - if an employee who is already subject to a disciplinary process raises a grievance, the grievance will normally be heard after completion of the disciplinary procedure - if a grievance is not upheld, no disciplinary action will be taken against an employee if he/she raised the grievance in good faith - the Council may consider mediation at any stage of the grievance procedure where appropriate, (for example where there have been communication breakdowns or allegations of bullying or harassment).
-Mediation is a dispute resolution process which requires the consent of affected parties - Employees can use all stages of the grievance procedure if the complaint is not a code of conduct complaint about a councillor.
-Employees can use the informal stage of the council's grievance procedure (paragraph 4) to deal with all grievance issues, including a complaint about a councillor Employees cannot use the formal stages of the council's grievance procedure for a code of conduct complaint about a councillor.
-If the complaint about the Councillor is not resolved at the informal stage, the employee can contact the monitoring officer of Dorset council who will inform the employee whether or not the complaint can be dealt with under the code of conduct.
-If it does not concern the code of conduct, the employee can make a formal complaint under the council's grievance procedure (see paragraph 5) - If the grievance is a code of conduct complaint against a Councillor, the employee cannot proceed with it beyond the informal stage of the council's grievance procedure.
+- a. audio or video recordings of the proceedings at any stage of the grievance procedure are prohibited, unless agreed by all affected parties as a reasonable adjustment that takes account of an employee's medical condition - b. if an employee who is already subject to a disciplinary process raises a grievance, the grievance will normally be heard after completion of the disciplinary procedure - c. if a grievance is not upheld, no disciplinary action will be taken against an employee if they raised the grievance in good faith - d. the Council may consider mediation at any stage of the grievance procedure where appropriate, (for example where there have been communication breakdowns or allegations of bullying or harassment).
+Mediation is a dispute resolution process which requires the consent of affected parties. - e.
+Employees can only use all stages of the grievance procedure if the complaint is not a code of conduct complaint about a councillor.
+Employees can use the informal stage of the Council's grievance procedure (paragraph 4) to deal with all grievance issues, including a complaint about a councillor.
+Employees cannot use the formal stages of the council's grievance procedure for a code of conduct complaint about a councillor.
+If the complaint about the councillor is not resolved at the informal stage, the employee can contact the monitoring officer of Dorset Council who will inform the employee whether or not the complaint can be dealt with under the code of conduct.
+If it does not concern the code of conduct, the employee can make a formal complaint under the council's grievance procedure (see paragraph 5). - f. the Council may engage external investigators, grievance or appeal panels for the purposes of the process. - g.
+If the grievance is a code of conduct complaint against a councillor, the employee cannot proceed with it beyond the informal stage of the council's grievance procedure.
 However, whatever the complaint, the council has a duty of care to its employees.
-It must take all reasonable steps to ensure employees have a safe working environment, for example by undertaking risk assessments, by ensuring staff and Councillors are properly trained and by protecting staff from bullying, harassment and all forms of discrimination - If an employee considers that the grievance concerns his or her safety within the working environment, whether or not it also concerns a complaint against a Councillor, the employee should raise these safety concerns with his or her line manager at the informal stage of the grievance procedure.
-The council will consider whether it should take further action in this matter in accordance with any of its employment policies (for example its health and safety policy or its dignity at work policy) and in accordance with the code of conduct regime want to discuss the grievance with his/her manager (for example, because it concerns the manager), the employee should contact the Chairman of the staffing committee or, if appropriate, another member of the staffing committee.
-If the employee's complaint is about a Councillor, it may be appropriate to involve that Councillor at the informal stage.
-This will require both the employee's and the Councillor's consent.
+It must take all reasonable steps to ensure employees have a safe working environment, for example by undertaking risk assessments, by ensuring staff and councillors are properly trained and by protecting staff from bullying, harassment and all forms of discrimination. - h.
+If an employee considers that the grievance concerns their safety within the working environment, whether or not it also concerns a complaint against a councillor, the employee should raise these safety concerns with their line manager at the informal stage of the grievance procedure.
+The council will consider whether it should take further action in this matter in accordance with any of its employment policies (for example its health and safety policy) and in accordance with the code of conduct regime